Internal Links

 Celestron SCTs are, undoubtedly,

-the best all round SCT package on the market.
+the best all round SCT packages on the market.
 Their 9.25 inch model has a slower primary mirror

 (f/2.5 not f/2.0) and can deliver superb planetary views.
 If anyone asks